 The return of summer brings with it the return of warmer temperatures and outdoor activities.
 Thanks to pollen and grass, summer also means sneezing and sniffling for millions of Americans.
 In fact, allergies are one of the most common chronic conditions worldwide.
 Of course, this season of allergies does not affect everyone.
 What causes some people to suffer from summer allergies?
 Here are potential causes and your options.

-The main cause of seasonal summer allergies is the pollen released by grass.
+The pollen released by grass is the main cause of seasonal summer allergies.
 The most common allergic reaction to pollen is often referred to as hay fever.
 The type of pollen released into the air varies depending upon the variety of tree or plant that releases it.

 Pollen is a fine powder that easily disperses through the air and can be carried by the wind for miles.
 It is easily inhaled through the mouth or nose, triggering allergic reactions in those who are susceptible to it.
 Grass allergies are at their peak during early summer.